speechbrain/speechbrain/recipes/MOABB/README.md

 The data will be automatically downloaded to the specified `data_folder`, and a cached version of the data will be stored in `cached_data_folder` for future reuse.

-The results, including training logs and checkpoints, will be availabe in the output folder specified in the hparam file.
+The results, including training logs and checkpoints, will be availabel in the output folder specified in the hparam file.

 ### Run a Training Experiment on a Given Dataset